fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_sdwan.html.markdown

 * `name` - Zone name.
 * `service_sla_tie_break` - Method of selecting member if more than one meets the SLA.
+* `minimum_sla_meet_members` - Minimum number of members which meet SLA when the neighbor is preferred.

 The `members` block supports: